Prof. Shirley McKamie

 In 1992 she accepted a teaching assistantship in music at Truman State University where she received the degree, Master of Arts in Music Research (4.0 GPA).
 Her thesis in comparative aesthetics received national recognition through a competition sponsored by Bell & Howell Corporation and the National Council of Graduate Schools.

 Her teaching focus is undergraduate interdisciplinary research, conducted primarily through the two Junior-Year Interdisciplinary Seminars she teaches each semester.
 Her students regularly present their work at national conferences and publish their research.

-The recipient of several teaching awards at Truman, she was a finalist for the Educator of the Year (EOY) Award in 2012 and 2011.
-In 2010 she received an EOY Semi-finalist Award and was also nominated by her students for recognition as an Outstanding Research Mentor.
-Active in campus organizations, she currently serves as president of the Truman Chapter of The Honor Society of Phi Kappa Phi, a national collegiate honor society dedicated to the recognition and promotion of academic excellence in all disciplines.
+The recipient of several teaching awards at Truman, she has twice been named finalist for the Educator of the Year Award and has been nominated by her students for recognition through the Outstanding Research Mentor Award.
+Active in campus organizations, she has most recently served as president of the Truman Chapter of The Honor Society of Phi Kappa Phi, a national collegiate honor society dedicated to the recognition and promotion of academic excellence in all disciplines.

-Shirley and her husband Dr. David McKamie are the parents of Alex (B.M. in Violin and B.A. in Chinese Studies, from Truman; M.M. in Violin, University of Northern Colorado), who is completing a Performer’s Certificate in Violin as the recipient of the Charles H. Moore Concertmaster Fellowship at the University of Wyoming.
+Shirley and her husband, Dr. David McKamie, are the parents of Alex (B.M. in Violin and B.A. in Chinese Studies, from Truman), who is a doctoral candidate in Violin Performance at the University of North Texas.